Jnegrier/wdio-novus-visual-regression-service/README.md

-> Visual regression testing with WebdriverIO.
+> Visual regression testing with WebdriverIO V5.

 Based on the work of Jan-André Zinser on [wdio-visual-regression-service](https://github.com/zinserjan/wdio-visual-regression-service) and [wdio-screenshot](https://github.com/zinserjan/wdio-screenshot)